Hallie Meyers-Shyer

 Hallie Meyers-Shyer (born July 26, 1987) is an American actress and filmmaker.
+The daughter of filmmakers Charles Shyer and Nancy Meyers, she had small roles in several of her parents' films.
+She made her filmmaking debut in 2017 as the writer and director of the romantic comedy film Home Again.
+Her second film as writer and director, Goodrich, was released in 2024.

 Early life

 Meyers-Shyer was born in Los Angeles, California, the daughter of filmmakers Nancy Meyers and Charles Shyer.
 She has an older sister, Annie.
 Meyers-Shyer is Jewish.
 She attended Crossroads School and later enrolled at the University of Southern California to study screenwriting, but transferred to The New School, where she graduated with a degree in literature.